 - Say to yourself, or write down, what happened: “I feel guilty because I shouted at my kids.”
 “I broke a promise.”
 “I cheated on a test.”

 - Mentally open the door to guilt, frustration, regret, anger, and any other emotions that might come up.
 Writing down what you feel can help.

 - Sit with those feelings and explore them with curiosity instead of judgment.
-Many situations are more complex than they first appear, and picking apart the knot of distress can help you get a better handle on what you’re really feeling.
+Many situations are more complex than they first appear.
+Picking apart the knot of distress can help you get a better handle on what you’re really feeling.

-If you have a hard time acknowledging guilt, regular mindfulness meditation and journaling can make a big difference.
+If you have a hard time acknowledging guilt, regular mindfulness meditation or guided journals may make a difference.
 These practices can help you become more familiar with emotions, making it easier to accept and work through even the most uncomfortable ones.

 Before you can successfully navigate guilt, you need to recognize where it comes from.

-It’s normal to feel guilty when you know you’ve done something wrong, but guilt can also take root in response to events you didn’t have much, or anything, to do with.
+It’s natural to feel guilty when you know you’ve done something wrong.
+But guilt can also take root in response to events you didn’t have much, or anything, to do with.

 Owning up to mistakes is important, even if you only admit them to yourself.
-It’s equally important, however, to take note when you unnecessarily blame yourself for things you can’t control.
+It’s equally important to take note when you unnecessarily blame yourself for things you can’t control.

 People often experience guilt over things they can’t be faulted for.
 You might feel guilty about breaking up with someone who still cares about you, or because you have a good job and your best friend can’t seem to find work.